 Compute configuration reference

-This article explains the configuration settings available in the Create Compute UI.
+This article explains the configuration settings available when creating a new all-purpose or job compute resource.
 Most users create compute resources using their assigned policies, which limits the configurable settings.
 If you don’t see a particular setting in your UI, it’s because the policy you’ve selected does not allow you to configure that setting.

 The configurations and management tools described in this article apply to both all-purpose and job compute.
 For more considerations on configuring job compute, see Configure compute for jobs.